 My bank link says 'Pending'

 Adding your bank to your profile is typically an instant process.
-Sometimes when linking you may get a response where the bank linking status is 'Pending'.
-Yes, we apologize - it is a little frustrating but do not worry.
+Sometimes when linking you may get a response where the bank linking status comes back as 'Pending'.

 The main reasons this happens: